DerekJDev/angular-starter/README.md

 # angular-starter
 This is a repo to help new angular programmers get started, and follow some healthy coding practices

+# Demo

+You can look at the [Demo](https://derekjohnson277.github.io/angular-starter/) here.

 # Prerequisites